 Rachael is a Registered Nurse with 30 years' experience in various roles.
 She spent seven years in the Royal Navy working at home and abroad before working as a practice nurse in Portsmouth.
 She then moved into telephone triage at NHS Direct, taking the lead for GP out-of-hours integration and setting out the DH Exemplar Programme for Integration, then subsequently, the Technical Links Programme.

 Rachael has a wealth of experience in setting up and managing GP out-of-hours and urgent care services and has spent time focusing on reducing admissions and improving training and development for care home staff.
 She joined Vocare from three 999 clinical contact centres and Hear and Treat Services pan Wales where she was Head of Operations.

-Karen is a registered nurse, while also having a law degree, and previously worked at Newcastle University.
+Karen has experience in her previous role as a RN, while also having a law degree, and previously worked at Newcastle University.
 Karen has worked with the organisation since 2008 and is passionate about quality patient care.
 Her current role involves compliance with regulatory bodies as well as striving to improve patient experience through superlative and sustainable governance processes.

 Andrew is an adult and children's nurse by background and worked clinically in emergency departments where his area of special interest was developing the care of children within the Emergency settings of district general hospitals.

 He has worked in a variety of senior leadership positions within acute hospital, primary care and custodial care.
 These include operational and intensive support roles across NHS regions.
 Andrew recognises that the care of patients is best provided when all parts of a system work together and across traditional boundaries, and the key role that Vocare plays in this.